-Here’s a listing of events in North Dalmatia this year!
+Here’s a listing of events in the North Dalmatia region this year!

-The Zadar Wine Festival will be held 5th & 6th April 2019 featuring wine producers from all over Croatia.
+The Zadar Wine Festival should be held in early April featuring wine producers from all over Croatia.

-The Zadar Night Run on 13th April 2019 is as it sounds – a race in the centre of the town (in fact, you can choose a course out of three of differing lengths) that starts at 8.30pm at the Greeting to the Sun light installation by the sea.
+The Zadar Night Run is normally in April and as it sounds – a race in the centre of the town (in fact, you can choose a course out of three of differing lengths) that starts at 8.30pm at the Greeting to the Sun light installation by the sea.

 Paklenica National Park holds an International Climbers Meeting in late April each year in which teams of two people compete in a “big wall” speed climbing event in the Velika Paklenica canyon.
 More details can be found at the Paklenica National Park website.

-The Zadar Outdoor Festival (10th – 12th May 2019) will combine a number of sports competitions in Zadar and nearby locations – a sailing regatta, swimming marathon and kayak race, plus rafting, running, trekking and cycling.
+The Zadar Outdoor Festival in May combines a number of sports competitions in Zadar and nearby locations – for example, a kayak race, a surfers challenge, a sunset run and an olive trail on the nearby island of Ugljan.
 But there will also be much more besides, including live music, film screenings, workshops, yoga and food sampling!
 To participate, sign up on the website.